3 Timeless Lessons from The Richest Man in Babylon

 All it takes is understanding the key lessons in building wealth.

-When archaeologists uncovered ancient clay tablets, they discovered stories written thousands of years ago.
+When archaeologists uncovered ancient clay tablets, they discovered stories that dated thousands of years ago.

 But what he did next to free himself changed everything…

-Dabasir realized that escaping debt wasn’t about luck or working extra hours, but taking control of his finances and learn financial discipline.
+Dabasir realized that escaping debt wasn't just a matter of luck or working extra hours.
+But, to take control of his finances and develop financial discipline.

 His approach was straightforward: he allocated a portion of his earnings for expenses, set aside a fixed amount for savings, and dedicated another portion to repaying his debt until it was fully paid off.